Robust Combinatorial Optimization Problems Under Budgeted Interdiction Uncertainty: Complexity Analysis

 with

-requires us to pack items of total weight strictly greater than $A - 1$ to avoid having all items interdicted.
-This means that the partition problem is a Yes-instance if and only if there is a feasible solution $\pmb{x}\in\{0,1\}^n$ with objective value less or equal to $A$.
+requires us to pack items of total weight strictly greater than $V - 1$ to avoid having all items interdicted.
+This means that the partition problem is a Yes-instance if and only if there is a feasible solution $\pmb{x}\in\{0,1\}^n$ with objective value less or equal to $V$.
 As the partition problem is well-known to be NP-complete \cite{garey1979computers}, the claim follows. \end{proof}

 This brief analysis shows that we lose a main advantage of classic budgeted uncertainty, where the robust problem can be decomposed into a set of nominal problems.
-Note that Theorem~\ref{th1} applies to optimization problems with an uncertain cardinality constraint and an objective $\sum_{i\in[n]} c_i x_i$ that should be minimized, but it also applies to the case of having one linear constraint $\sum_{i\in[n]} c_i x_i \le V$ and an uncertain cardinality objective that should be maximized.
-In particular, in the latter case this means that it is NP-complete to find a solution with a non-zero objective value.
+Note that Theorem~\ref{th1} applies to optimization problems with an uncertain cardinality constraint and an objective $\sum_{i\in[n]} d_i x_i$ that should be minimized, but it also applies to the case of having one linear constraint $\sum_{i\in[n]} d_i x_i \le V$ and an uncertain cardinality objective that should be maximized.
+In particular, in the latter case this means that it is NP-complete to find a solution with a non-zero objective value; in other words, it is not possible to find a polynomial-time approximation algorithm for this setting, unless P=NP.
 Hence we conclude the following result.